edeliver/edeliver/README.md

 heroku solves the deployment process bang on.

-This gem brings the same heroku-style deploys convenience to a regular VPS, {cloud-provider} instance or even bare metal (if you're that hard core).
+This command-line utility brings the same heroku-style deploys convenience to a regular VPS, {cloud-provider} instance or even bare metal (if you're that hard core).

-At [GoSquared](http://www.gosquared.com/), we use this gem to deploy Ruby, PHP and node.js applications.
+At [GoSquared](http://www.gosquared.com/), we use this utility to deploy Ruby, PHP and node.js applications.
 Here's a Ruby app being deployed:

 <img src="http://c2990942.r42.cf0.rackcdn.com/deliver.png" />